All Products

 Q: How do I specify different approvers for different databases?

-A: You can specify different resource owners for different databases.
+A: Assign different resource owners to each database.
 When you create an approval template, add the system node Owner as an approval node.
+This ensures that each database's designated owner is included in the approval flow for that database.